matsunagalab/differentiable_BTR/README.md

 ## Descriptions on files

-The files are organized as follows:
+The files are organized as follows.
+Note that all scripts assume Angstrom as the unit.

 - [single_tip/](https://github.com/matsunagalab/differentiable_BTR/tree/main/single_tip) contains the twin experiment notebooks for single tip shape